 full ingredient analysis

 This has a nice mix of occlusives, emollients, humectants, antioxidants, anti-aging peptides, and depuffing caffeine that can be found in most eye creams.
-What sets the PTR Vital-E apart are the following ingredients:
+What sets the Vital-E Eye Cream apart are the following ingredients:

 - Bacillus – A group of probiotics.
 Because the name is so vague it’s hard to tell which strain is actually included.
 Is it lactobacillus, which is anti-inflammatory and can help with acne-prone skin, or bacillus coagulans, which can help with ceramide production? (source) Either way the idea is that by replenishing our skin’s microbiome, it will naturally strengthen the barrier and protect against external aggressors.